RhythmusByte/RhythmusByte/README.md

 ```

 ## 💡 Fun Fact
-My username "RhythmusByte" is a fusion of my love for music (since music is a part of my life) and my passion for programming.
+The username "RhythmusByte" is a fusion of my love for music and my passion for programming.

 ---